Syte1/DeskBuddy/README.md

 ├── .gitignore               # Git ignore file

 ├── README.md                # README
-    /404.html                # 404 page HTML, this is displayed when the site is unavailable /index.html              # landing HTML file, this is what users see when you first come to the website
+├── /404.html                # 404 page HTML, this is displayed when the site is unavailable ├── /index.html              # Landing HTML file, this is what users see when you first come to the website ├── quotes.csv               # csv file containing motivational quotes

 It has the following subfolders and files: